swiimp/buoy-map/README.md

 servers use and `WS_HOST` to set the host address of the websocket server to which the app server will attempt to connect.
 All three of these fields, however, are optional.

-Note: For your convenience, I've already included a `.env` file with the Mapbox access token I used during development (please be gentle).

 Next, run this command from the root directory to build the application Webpack bundle:

 ```sh